13 Last-Minute E-Commerce Tips for Cyber Week in 2021

 12 – Combat Cart Abandonment

-According to Statista, in March of 2020, 88.5% of online shoppers did not complete their purchase but instead abandoned their shopping cart.
+According to Fundera, 69.57% is the average documented e-commerce cart abandonment rate in 2021.
 That’s a ton of missed sales.
 Instead of letting all those shoppers leave your site without buying this Cyber Week, entice them to return to your online store and complete their orders.

 13 – Fine-Tune Your Content Strategy